Stimulus check money: $1,200 payment could still reach you in 2020

-White House and Democratic negotiators aren't likely to resume talks on another stimulus package until after the Republican National Convention concludes later this week.
-But if and when they do return to the table, both sides seem to already agree that a new economic rescue package should include a second stimulus check.
-Just how much money you and your family could expect from the new payment will certainly be part of the discussion.
+Washington lawmakers aren't likely to resume talks on another stimulus package until after the Republican National Convention ends Thursday.
+But if and when they do restart the negotiation process, both sides of the aisle seem to already agree that a new package should include a second stimulus check.
+When they last talked, they were still trillions of dollars apart on how much money should be in the final bill.

-For now with negotiations on hold, the timeline for a possible second stimulus payment for qualified Americans remains in limbo.
-To navigate around the gridlock, the GOP-led Senate is exploring a "skinny" bill that proposes fewer measures.
-Reportedly it might not include direct payments.
-The House of Representatives on Saturday passed a standalone $25 billion bill to fund the USPS that the Senate could potentially amend to include more benefits.
-However, it doesn't mean stimulus checks are out of the question.
+For now with negotiations on hold, the timeline for a new round of direct payments for qualified Americans is still in question.
+To navigate around the gridlock, the GOP-led Senate is exploring a "skinny" bill that proposes fewer measures, including no direct payments.
+The House of Representatives passed a $25 billion bill to fund the USPS on Saturday that the Senate has the power to amend to include more benefits.
 A more comprehensive bill could still be in the future.

-While we don't know how the next few weeks will unfold, we did the math on how much money you might get with a new check and how your payment might be sent, if a second stimulus payment becomes a reality.
-We update this story often.
+We don't know what will happen in the next few weeks, but we do have an estimate of how much money you might get in another round of payments (and when it could happen).
+This story updates regularly.

 Could you get the entire $1,200?
 How to start calculating